DSST / Organizational Behavior

 Explanation: From the name, it's easy to tell Expert power results from outstanding performance in a field or industry.
 The example above demonstrates a man (Einstein) who earned influence in his field (science) because of his expertise (science genius).

-Correct Answer: C. Forming, Storming, Norming, Conforming
+Correct Answer: D. Forming, Storming, Norming, Conforming

 Explanation: When groups are created they go through several phases Forming (people meet), then Storming ( they struggle to get rid of different personality conflicts), Norming (They develop a stronger union), Conforming ( issues between members are addressed).
 The other options are unrelated.
 Unfreezing, Changing and Refreezing are phases of creating a change.
 Automatic, Selective, Contextual, Creative are characteristics of a perception process.; When groups are created they go through several phases Forming (people meet), then Storming ( they struggle to get rid of different personality conflicts), Norming (They develop a stronger union), Conforming ( issues between members are addressed).